How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Are you OK with appearing in court?

 If you expect you might need the process server to appear in court, you’ll want to know ahead of time that you can count on them to appear.
-You don’t want to find out at the last minute that the individual you hire isn’t willing to show up at court.
+You don’t want to find out at the last minute that you hired a process server who isn’t willing to show up at court.

-Since states have different laws that govern process serving, it’s important to make sure the candidates you’re considering are familiar with the states where the documents need to be served.
+Since states have different laws that govern process serving, it’s important to make sure the candidates you’re considering to hire as local process servers are familiar with the states where the documents need to be served.

 How many attempts are included in your pricing, and how quickly can you make the first attempt?